gilliam/articles/apparatus.md

   activity or purpose.

 In the context of Gilliam an apparatus is something that adds extra functionality to your process.
-It can be a statsd daemon or some other metrics gathering tool.
-It can be pretty much anything that will make your life easier as a developer.
+For example, it can be a statsd daemon.
+It can be a HTTP proxy that collects statistics and enforces concurrency limits.
+In general, it can be pretty much anything that will make your life easier as a developer.

-An apparatus runs alongside your process, in the same image, sharing memory and CPU resources.
-It is important to point out that apparatuses are isolated from other instances just as your process instance.
+An apparatus runs alongside your process, in the same image, sharing memory and CPU resources with your process.

 # Using An Apparatus